mothership-ec/cog/src/Form/readme.md

 	}

 The form is built in the `buildForm()`-method, and needs to have a name (`getName()`).
 The method `setDefaultOptions()` defines the default options for the whole form.
-Probably the most important one of thes is `data_class`:
+Probably the most important one of these is `data_class`:
 If a `data_class` is given, all form fields will be mapped to the given class.
 It is therefore important that the field name is the same as the name of the mapped property or the option `property_path` is set on the field.
 If a field should not be mapped, add the option `'mapped' => false`: